Ignoring Things

 OUTPUT

-These patterns tell Git to ignore any file whose name ends in .csv and everything in the results directory.
+These patterns tell Git to ignore any file whose name ends in .png and everything in the pictures directory.
 (If any of these files were already being tracked, Git would continue to track them.)

 Once we have created this file, the output of git status is much cleaner: